ChandraRunnels/Hops_School_Project/README.md

 ## Motivation:
    My motivation is pretty simple I enjoy plants and agriculture.
 When I am driving country roads it's fun seeing farms and the different techniques of how different plants are grown in large quantities.
 I especially enjoy seeing hops plants because they are vines that are suspended upward by 25 foot poles that creates an amazing canopy.
 I also like beer, and since Washington State is also known for it's hoppy beer I got curious about where the hops come from.
-That is when I discovered that all of the hops grown in the United States were grown in only 3 states, Washington, Oregon and Idaho.
+That is when I discovered that almost all of the hops grown in the United States were grown in only 3 states, Washington, Oregon and Idaho.
 Which got me to thinking, if I wanted to grow an acre of hops, in what state and what type would I need to grow in order for that acre to be the most profitable?

 ## Data Process:
    I found my data at the USDA's website https://usda.library.cornell.edu/concern/publications/s7526c41m where I downloaded the csv files with the data from 2018-2020 production of different types of hops, yield and prices of hops grown in Idaho, Oregon, and Washington.